aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 The file is using SASS imports in order to create general styles applied to our entire application and enforce the importing of these stylesheets in a particular order.

-This implementation of multiple SASS file importing is [recommended by Rails][rails-pipeline].
+This implementation is [recommended by Rails][rails-pipeline].
 Take a peek at the `colors.scss` & `fonts.scss` files that establish SASS variables for you to use throughout styling the application.
-This makes changing fonts or colors for your entire application much easier.
+This makes changing fonts or colors for your entire application much more maintainable.

 [rails-pipeline]: http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives

 Some notes on this project before starting:

-- Sometimes the html will be given and you must style it yourself, sometimes the styles will be given and you must provide the html structure, and sometimes you will be required to do code both.
+- Sometimes the html will be given and you must style it yourself, sometimes the styles will be given and you must provide the html structure, and sometimes you will be required to do code both
-- Html is rendered using rails partials to allow styling of each component separately.
+- Html is rendered using rails partials in the `/app/views/static_pages/index.html.erb` file to allow styling of each component separately.
 This aligns with the future of coding components using `React.js`
-- Images may be found in the `app/assets/images` folder
+- Images may be found in the `app/assets/images` folder along with screenshots for when you must style according to provided designs
 - Javascript files are provided in the `app/assets/javascripts` folder
 - A script tag in the application.html.erb file loads [fontawesome](http://fontawesome.io/icons/) icon classes
 - Text content is given in separate text files within the `app/assets/text` folder for you to copy and paste.